Summer Course Pre-Approval

 The process of obtaining approval for summer courses at accredited four-year U.S. institutions is fairly simple, but it does require that you pay attention to details.
 Please read the Criteria for Courses Taken at Other Institutions carefully, check out the FAQs below, access the "Summer Course Pre-Approval" form through TigerHub(link is external) under the "Academic Tasks" tile, and contact your college dean or assistant dean for studies if you have questions.
 If you are planning to take a summer course abroad, indicate the relevant information in the e-form and reach out to the Study Abroad Program in the Office of International Programs if you have any questions.

 The deadline to submit an application for transfer credit is Monday, May 15 2023.

 What's the process?

-- Do some web research and find a class that looks promising (see below for details about this, and read the approval form very carefully before you start looking).
-Then print out all of the course information, the syllabus, and the course session calendar stating the first and last days of class.
-Fill out PART ONE of the approval form fully: be sure to note the purpose of the course.
+1. Do some web research and find a class that looks promising (see below for details about eligible courses, and review the approval form very carefully before you start looking).
+Then save all of the course information, the syllabus, and the summer session calendar stating the first and last days of class.
+You will need to identify the following information to upload within the e-form:

 When is the deadline?

 For Summer 2023 course approvals, you must submit your e-form by May 15th.